 Our accounting policies are critical to the manner in which we present our results of operations and financial condition.
 Many of these policies, including policies relating to the recognition of revenue and determination of cost of sales, are highly complex and involve many assumptions, estimates and judgments.
 We are required to review these assumptions, estimates and judgments regularly and revise them when necessary.
 Our actual results of operations vary from period to period based on revisions to these estimates.
 For example, in response to the COVID-19 pandemic, we increased our reserve for vacation ownership notes receivable due to higher default expectations and revised our estimates of the fair value of our reporting units, resulting in the impairment of goodwill.
-See the "Critical Accounting Estimates" section of Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations for further information.
 In addition, the regulatory bodies that establish accounting and reporting standards, including the SEC and the Financial Accounting Standards Board, periodically revise or issue new financial accounting and reporting standards that govern the preparation of our consolidated financial statements.
 Changes to these standards or their interpretation could significantly impact our reported results in future periods.
 See Footnote 2 "Summary of Significant Accounting Policies" to our Financial Statements for more information regarding changes in accounting standards that we recently adopted or expect to adopt in the future.